crcn/mojojs.com/content/docs/1 Guides/0 Architecture.article.md

 After you've created your views with fixture data, you should know have a clear idea of the models your application needs.
 This is a pretty straight forward process.
 See [structuring models](/docs/guides/structuring-your-application#models) for more information.

-After developing your models, you can to add other parts of your application, such as an [HTTP router](/docs/api/router), realtime data, offline mode, or [internationalization](/docs/extended-api/i18n).
+After developing your models, you can add other parts of your application, such as an [HTTP router](/docs/api/router), realtime data, offline mode, or [internationalization](/docs/extended-api/i18n).
 These sort of features are non-fundamental, and should always be added after you've figured out models & views.

 <!--